singh-ab/melody-tracks/README.md

 2. The music-library exposes a MusicLibrary component loaded at runtime
 3. Communication happens through props (the role prop is passed from shell to remote)

+### Role-Based Authentication

+The application uses a simple role-based access control system:

+1. Users log in with credentials stored in localStorage
+2. The role ("admin" or "user") is passed to the MusicLibrary component
+3. Admin users can add/edit/delete songs, while regular users can only view and filter

 ## Deployment on Vercel